 Have you ever heard of state “filial responsibility” laws?
 Although rarely enforced, 29 different states have laws that require children to provide financial support to their indigent parents under certain circumstances.
-In the context of long term care, those statutes could potentially result in adult children being liable for their parents’ sizeable nursing home and other care-related costs.
+In the context of long term care, those statutes could potentially result in adult children being liable for their parents’ sizable nursing home and other care-related costs.

 Filial support laws originated all the way back from England’s 16th century poor laws.
 At one time in the US, as many as 45 states made children legally responsible to support their parents if their parents lacked the financial means to support themselves.
 With the growth of state-administered Medicaid programs to pay for nursing home costs, some states repealed their filial support laws.
 However, many have NOT repealed those laws and therefore those laws remain on the books.
 Those laws then are a potential tool nursing homes could use to try to recoup costs that cannot be privately paid by their residents’ insufficient assets.